Skip to main content

 Intel SGX provides Remote Attestation, which allows remote parties to verify the validity of hardware and enclaves.

 Two types of Remote Attestation schemes currently exist in SGX, each corresponding to a signature scheme in Quote.
 One is EPID-based attestation, which allows attestation while preserving platform anonymity.
 In this case, only the Intel Attestation Service(IAS) can verify the Quote.
 Therefore, the remote party verifies the signature on the IAS's verification report containing the Quote.
 The other is ECDSA-based attestation, which is used with a package called DCAP, mainly for data centers and Cloud Service Providers, and allows remote party verification without an external Attestation Service.
-In LCP, we call data that remote parties can verify a Verifiable Quote regardless of attestation methods.
+We define a Quote that can be verified by the remote party as a Verifiable Quote, regardless of the Attestation method.
+The IAS's Attestation Verification Report is an example of a Verifiable Quote.